cNorspang/ASTEPWikiBak/services/Traveling_salesmen.md

 ### Calling the service
 The service can be called by sending a **POST** request to **/prune** of this service.
 Here the contents of the post request should of course match what was described above in the input section.

+### Running the service locally
+First of you have to download the repository from gitlab{www.google.com}

 ## Solving the traveling salesman problem